Address: 8 Shaul Hamelech Blvd., Tel Aviv 64733

 IPE controls ORL, together with the Israel Corporation Ltd., and directly and indirectly holds about 30.7% of ORL’s shares.

 ORL is one of the largest and most complex energy groups in Israel, operating the country’s largest refining and petrochemical complex in Haifa Bay.
-ORL’s maximum oil refining capacity is approximately 26,600 tons (197,000 barrels) per day in a range of high value-added distillates ranked 7.4 on the Nelson Complexity Index – the highest ranking for this type of refinery in the Eastern Mediterranean region.
-ORL’s annual production capacity is about 1,450 thousand tons of petrochemical products.
+ORL’s maximum oil refining capacity is approximately 26,600 tons (197,000 barrels) per day in a range of high value-added distillates ranked 9.0 on the Nelson Complexity Index – the highest ranking for this type of refinery in the Eastern Mediterranean region.

 IPE’s strategy focuses on identifying, acquiring, managing and enhancing investments in the energy and refining sector, and other segments in the value-added chain, such as petrochemicals, aromatics, and plastics applications.
 The Company’s activities along the entire value-added chain enable it to exploit and leverage its knowledge, expertise, experience and insight in its business environment, inter alia, for the purpose of identifying new business opportunities in relevant sectors.